Chirag-IIT/Optimizing-Waste-Collection-and-Disposal-Routing/README.md

 ---

 ## 📌 Overview
 Efficiently routing waste collection and disposal vehicles is critical for sustainable urban management.
-This project frames the problem as a Vehicle Routing Problem with Time Windows (VRP-TW) to minimize total cost, travel distance, or time while satisfying pickup/delivery constraints.
-It combines mathematical modeling with heuristic and exact methods to derive feasible, near-optimal routes for waste collection and disposal.
+This project frames the problem as a Vehicle Routing Problem with Time Windows (VRP-TW) to minimize operational costs and improve service efficiency.

 ---